v5ma/selfawarenetworks/a0310zNAPOT5.md

 # "Tuning Neural Synchronization: The Role of Variable Oscillation Frequencies in Neural Circuits"
 "Beyond the small differences in gamma frequencies across cortical areas, small differences in preferred frequency can also occur locally within the same cortical area.
 A gamma-band frequency gradient as a function of eccentricity (fovea to periphery) in V1 has been established (Lima et al., 2010; van Pelt and Fries, 2013; Lowet et al., 2017)."
-"Beyond the small differences in gamma frequencies across cortical areas, small differences in preferred frequency can also occur locally within the same cortical area.
-A gamma-band frequency gradient as a function of eccentricity (fovea to periphery) in V1 has been established (Lima et al., 2010; van Pelt and Fries, 2013; Lowet et al., 2017)." https://www.frontiersin.org/articles/10.3389/fnsys.2022.908665/full
+"These frequency differences (detuning) have been largely ignored and play little role in current functional theories of brain oscillations.
+This contrasts with the crucial role that detuning plays in synchronization theory, as originally derived in physical systems.
+Here, we propose that detuning is equally important to understand synchronization in biological systems.
+Detuning is a critical control parameter in synchronization, which is not only important in shaping phase-locking, but also in establishing preferred phase relations between oscillators."
+"Here, we summarize accumulating experimental evidence showing that oscillations within the same broad frequency band may express systematically different frequencies across brain regions and that precise oscillation frequencies are systematically modulated as a function of sensory, motor and cognitive variables."
+"Intuitively, if oscillatory cycles in one brain region are to coordinate with cycles of another brain region, one assumes that they must share a common frequency.
+Consistent with this prevalent assumption is the wide use of (spectral) coherence to quantify interactions (Lowet et al., 2016).
+Coherence however, assumes stationarity of the underlying oscillations (for instance a stable frequency) and linearity of the relationship between them.
+Any cross-frequency interactions, even across very small frequency differences, are therefore not accounted for in measures of coherence.
+However, experimental observations showing that neural rhythms across and within brain regions often have somewhat different frequencies show that the stationarity and linearity assumptions required for the calculation of coherence are often violated.
+For example, small but systematic differences in visual cortical gamma-band rhythms are well documented in the primate visual system."
+"Zhang, (Zhang et al., 2018) has recently observed systematic theta and alpha waves traveling over cortex as recorded by a high-density ECoG array.
+They found that the direction of the traveling waves was systematically related to frequency gradients over cortical space.
+Similarly, theta rhythmic resonance in the rodent hippocampal-entorhinal system has also been shown to exhibit specific frequency changes over space (Giocomo et al., 2007; Shay et al., 2012)."
+"The Precise Frequency Changes With Sensory and Cognitive Variables Here, we will provide evidence that oscillation frequency not only differs as a function of anatomical location, but also depends systematically on the animal’s sensation, cognition and behavior"
+"These and other studies demonstrate that oscillation frequency is a variable parameter that interacts with basic neural network properties to represent changes in perception and cognition." https://www.frontiersin.org/articles/10.3389/fnsys.2022.908665/full

 (article mentioned in note a0149z) https://github.com/v5ma/selfawarenetworks/blob/main/a0149z.md

-The 6th pyramidal cells in the cortical columns will send EPSP via the thalamus to the prime the soma’s of 2nd & 3rd layer cells.
+The 6th pyramidal cells in the cortical columns will send EPSP via the thalamus to prime the soma’s of 2nd & 3rd layer cells.

 # Read my notes on the "Neuroelectric Tuning of Cortical Oscillations by Apical Dendrites in Loop Circuits" https://github.com/v5ma/selfawarenetworks/blob/main/a0007z.md

 The pyramidal cells in the cortical columns will receive signals that sort of prime the soma to have a certain energy threshold that is more excited than the sensory inputs.

-So the combined sensory inputs, when combined with the excited level of soma activation, will be more likely to trigger irregular action potentials or burst firing at the soma.
+So the combined sensory inputs (from the basal dendrite), when combined with the excited level of soma activation, will be more likely to trigger irregular action potentials or burst firing at the soma.

+For a pyramidal cell to fire the Dendrite has to fill up with charge, and the Soma has to fill up with charge, and the charge has to arrive within a short window of time to trigger an action potential.
+If you have neurons from the 6th layer that are sending excitatory potentials back down to the soma in the 2nd & 3rd layer, that increases the chances that neuron is going to fire.
+In otherwords it's primed.

 If you have less sensory input, a primed soma can be more sensitive to that lessor input because there's already charge in the soma ready to set the neuron off.

 In a pyramidal cell the interplay between dendritic branches and somatic branches can upregulate or downregulate the sensitivity of the soma to dendritic signals, increasing or decreasing the resistance to phase wave changes via the primary soma based action potential event.

 This is a fractal pattern of the up regulation & down regulation of synaptic channels that might let sodium in, potassium own, increasing or decreasing some portion of the dendritic branches sensitivity or resistance to incoming signals.

 If the Dendritic is a microphone (or a camera) metaphorically, imagine that its synapses are doing carefully calibrated gain control of the sound, if the sounds are too loud it dials back its receptivity so it can parse patterns from the louder noise, if the sounds are too low it dials up its voltage (and its attention) to parse patterns from the quieter noise.